Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

 \global \AlgCoreSlow{ } \fullOnly{\AlgCoreSlow}

-\begin{lemma} \global \StateLemmaCoreSlow{ Let $T$ be a spanning tree with depth $D$ and assume there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
-The subroutine \FnName{CoreSlow} finds a $T$-restricted shortcut $\mathcal{H'} = ( H'_1, H'_2, ..., H'_N )$ with the following properties: \begin{enumRomanVert} \item The congestion of $\mathcal{H'}$ is at most $2c$. \item There exists a subset of parts $\mathcal{P}' \subseteq \mathcal{P}$ with size at least $|\mathcal{P'}| \ge \frac{N}{2}$ such that the shortcut subgraphs corresponding to parts in $\mathcal{P'}$ have block parameter $3b$. \end{enumRomanVert} The subroutine takes $O(D\cdot c)$ CONGEST rounds to execute.
+\begin{lemma} \global \StateLemmaCoreSlow{ Let $T$ be a spanning tree of depth $O(D)$ and assume there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
+The subroutine \FnName{CoreSlow} finds a $T$-restricted shortcut $\mathcal{H'} = ( H'_1, H'_2, ..., H'_N )$ with the following properties: \begin{enumerate} \item The congestion of $\mathcal{H'}$ is at most $2c$. \item There exists a subset of parts $\mathcal{P}' \subseteq \mathcal{P}$ with size at least $|\mathcal{P'}| \ge \frac{|\mc{P}|}{2}$ such that each part in $\mc{P}'$ has at most $3b$ block components. \end{enumerate} The subroutine is deterministic and takes $O(D\cdot c)$ CONGEST rounds to execute.
 Upon completion, each node knows for each of its incident edges which parts are they assigned to in $\mathcal{H'}$. }\StateLemmaCoreSlow \end{lemma} \global \ProofCoreSlow{\begin{proof} Let $\mathcal{H} = ( H_i )$ be any $T$-restricted shortcut with congestion $c$ and block parameter $b$ and let $\mathcal{H'} = ( H'_i )$ be the shortcut computed by \FnName{CoreSlow}.
 We call $\mathcal{H}$ the \textbf{canonical} shortcut and $\mathcal{H'}$ the \textbf{computed} shortcut.

-By construction, the congestion of $\mathcal{H'}$ is $2c$ as any edge that would be assigned to more than $2c$ shortcut subgraphs is marked as unusable.
+By construction, the congestion of $\mathcal{H'}$ is $2c$ as any edge that would be assigned to more than $2c$ parts is marked as unusable.
 Hence we proved property \ref{lemma:coreslow:propcongest}.

 Let $U \subseteq E_T$ be the set of unusable edges marked by the subroutine.
-In this paragraph we find an upper bound for $|U|$.
-Consider \textbf{blaming} a part $P_i$ for congesting an unusable edge $e \in U$ when $e \not \in G[P_i]+H_i$ and $e$ can see $P_i$, \ie edge $e$ was not in the canonical shortcut subgraph $H_i$, but $e$ was congested by part $P_i$ (and ultimately declared unusable).
+In this paragraph, we find an upper bound for $|U|$.
+Consider \textbf{blaming} a part $P_i$ for congesting an unusable edge $e \in U$ when $e \not \in E_G[P_i] \cup H_i$ and $e$ can see $P_i$, i.e., edge $e$ was not in the canonical shortcut $H_i$, but $e$ was congested by part $P_i$ (and ultimately declared unusable).
 Each part can be blamed at most $b$ times because each block component can only be blamed for the first unusable edge in his $T$-tree path towards the $T$-root.
 Furthermore, if $e$ is unusable, it takes at least $2c - c$ different block components (from different parts) to be blamed for congesting $e$.
 Therefore $|U| \le N \frac{b}{c}$.